jbiatek/BSGRulebook/dynamic.md

 4. Finally, advance the Cylon pursuit marker one space.
     - If it has reached a space with civilian ships underneath it, the CAG must place the indicated number of civilian ships on the main board.
     - If it has reached "Auto Attack", move *all* ships in Cylon space areas to their corresponding main space areas and reset the Cylon pursuit marker.

-Note that, for example, if "Launch raiders" is being resolved, but the only basestar has been damaged and can no longer launch raiders, this does *not* trigger any action on the Cylon Fleet board.
-The Cylon Fleet board is also not triggered when nothing happens on the board solely due to component limitations.
-It is only triggered when the  phrase "**nothing happens on the main game board**" is specified as the end result because the condition immediately preceding it was true.
-If "nothing happens" for another reason, the Cylon Fleet board is not triggered.

 </div>